 - Fox for informing me that any Switch with a Lo-Tag of 65535 will end the level like a Nuke Button.

-- The Duke3D community for maintaining their interest in this game for well over 15 years.
+- The Duke3D community for maintaining their interest in this game for almost 20 years!

 The Duke Nukem 3D Informational Suite is Copyright ©2003 by Ryan Lennox.
 All rights reserved.
 All revisions, updates, or modifications to this guide are to be done only by the author.
 You are allowed to distribute the packaged version of this guide through any electronic medium provided that: